Roger Angel is one of the world's most brilliant and audacious engineers. Could he design the next energy revolution?

 Roger Angel and his prototype solar tracker All photos by Jason Millstein/ILLume Photography

-Lee Billings is a science journalist.
-He is the author of Five Billion Years of Solitude: The Search for Life Among the Stars (forthcoming this autumn).
-He lives in New York City.
+Lee Billings is a science journalist, whose work has been published in Nature, New Scientist, and Popular Mechanics, among others.
+His first book is Five Billion Years of Solitude: The Search for Life Among the Stars (2013).

 The universe is broken into two halves, black and blue.
 Above, the starry void and the radiant glare of the sun.
 Below, the Earth is turning, spinning the Americas out of view and into darkness.
 As the American southwest rotates into twilight, its deserts momentarily blaze with the brilliance of low-angle sunbeams glancing off hundreds of square kilometres of mirrors.
 The landscape, a sea of steel, silvered glass and photovoltaic arrays, transforms the sunlight and sends it pulsing out into the continental United States as raw power.

 Every five minutes, every hour of every day, like clockwork, a network of 20 electromagnetic cannons uses trickles of that power to launch streams of three-ton packages away from Earth and into a high orbit.
 The packages are spacecraft that will ride on pale blue ion jets for months, on their way to a point of gravitational stability between the Earth and the sun, some four times farther away than the moon.